<<-BACK

 An Exhibition of Paintings by Keith Morant & Nathanael Provis

-Similar to a previous joint exhibition by these two artists, this Christchurch event held at Alexis International, 57 Manderville Street, Riccarton, was both a successful and enjoyable occasion.
+Similar to a previous joint exhibition by these two artists, this event was held at Alexis International in Christchurch, and was a successful and enjoyable occasion.

-2001 - Nathanael Provis poses at the rear of Image Photography in Sydenham, with his very first commercial painting entitled "Mount Cook from the Hooker Hut", which was exhibited at Fishers Fine Arts in Christchurch NZ during 2001 - 2002.
+Nathanael with his very first commercial oil painting entitled "Mount Cook from the Hooker Hut".
+This painting was first exhibited at Fishers Fine Arts in Christchurch during 2001 - 2002.